-Russia's annexation of the Crimea.
-This was focused on maintaining maritime control of the Black Sea and expanding into the Mediterranean.
+The key motivation for Russia's annexation of the Crimea was the imperative of maintaining maritime control of the Black Sea and expanding into the Mediterranean.

 Putin has positioned himself at the heart of the European/Russian relationship.
 He has accomplished this via Germanys' dependence on Russian energy supplies.
 This has effectively silenced Germanys' responses to Russian aggression.